-The Company granted 5.5 million restricted stock units during the third quarter of 2020 to certain officers (non-NEOs) and employees that are settleable in cash upon vesting.
-The restricted stock units vest annually in one-third increments over a three-year service period, with the first portion vesting on September 1, 2021.
+The Company granted 5.5 million restricted stock units during the third quarter of 2020 to certain officers and employees that were settleable in cash upon vesting.
+The restricted stock units vested annually in one-third increments over a three-year service period, with the first portion vesting on September 1, 2021.
 After one year from the grant date, however, the remaining two-thirds of unvested restricted stock units could vest immediately on an accelerated basis if they meet certain market-based vesting criteria (equal to the maximum return percentage discussed below for at least 20 out of any 30 consecutive trading days).
-Additionally, the restricted stock units include maximum and minimum return amounts equal to 400% and 25%, respectively, of the closing market price of the Company's Class A common stock on the grant date.
+Additionally, the restricted stock units included maximum and minimum return amounts equal to 400% and 25%, respectively, of the closing market price of the Company's Class A Common Stock on the grant date.